 Situated just outside of Chicago, the bustling suburb of Oak Lawn was incorporated in 1909, although its rich history can be traced back to the 1830s.
 For decades, the village remained a thinly populated farming community.
 However, like many towns across America, the early 20th century brought steady growth, and the years following World War II saw an unprecedented population explosion.
 With thousands of new residents arriving every year, numerous homes, churches, and schools were constructed, forever changing Oak Lawn.
 In the face of immense growth and other adversity, such as the 1967 tornado, the village continued to prosper and mature.
 The images in this book act as a window to our past, highlighting many of the people, places, and events that have made Oak Lawn the dynamic community it is today.

 Containing over two hundred historic photographs with captions and chapter introductions, "Images of America: Oak Lawn", highlights many different aspects of the village's history including Round-Up Days and the 1967 tornado.
-The book is available for purchase (cash or check) at the library's first floor reception booth for $17.99.
+The book is available for purchase (cash or check) at the library's second floor service desk for $16.99.

 Click here to order the book from Amazon!